Call for the Best Deals : 0800 098 8877

 • How deep should a concrete base be for a greenhouse?

-For most garden greenhouses, 100 mm (4 inches) is spot on.
-Go deeper – 125–150 mm – if you’re building something larger than 10×8 ft or if your soil is particularly soft clay.
-The hardcore underneath adds another 75–100 mm, so you’re digging 200–250 mm total.
+100 mm (4 inches) is the right depth for most garden greenhouses up to 10 × 8 ft.
+Go deeper — 125–150 mm — for anything larger or if your soil is particularly soft clay.
+The compacted hardcore sub-base underneath adds another 75–100 mm, so you're digging 200–250 mm total.

 • Can you put a greenhouse directly on soil?